Call API (Webhooks)

 Technical Details

-The Call Webhook tool is available for all communication channels:
+The Call API tool is available for all communication channels:

 Response Format

-The tool supports JSON responses only.
+The tool supports JSON responses.
 HTML or other formats are not recommended as they may not be processed correctly.
+Use Response Mapping to specify which fields from the JSON response your agent can access.

 Variable Replacement